oltodosel/interSubs/README.md

 - 1.19 - Added option to reassign buttons.
          Added support for deepl.com; to translate whole sentences.
 Supported languages: de, en, fr, es, it, nl, pl.
          Version are not back compatible with previous config.
 - 1.20 - Added function to save words to a file.
-Boundable to a mouse.
+Boundable to a mouse-button.